pbinkley/rcb-manual/sections/11-cost-levels-and-applications-of-microcopying-and-projection-reading.md

 like any other microcopied material.
 The cost of making a microcopy of a card catalogue, for this kind of use, would be only
 $500.00 per million cards, including labor costs.
-While it would be less useful than&nbsp;{%- include pagebreak.html canvas=319 -%}&nbsp;a union list in one respect---one would have to consult each library catalogue separately to determine whether or not a given book were available---it would in another way offer an advantage over the ordinary union list, for the whole subject entry classifications of a library catalogue would be reproduced.
+While it would be less useful than {% include pagebreak.html canvas=319 %} a union list in one respect---one would have to consult each library catalogue separately to determine whether or not a given book were available---it would in another way offer an advantage over the ordinary union list, for the whole subject entry classifications of a library catalogue would be reproduced.
 If, for instance, the film copy